MGTheTrain/crypto-vault-service/README.md

 ### Functional

 - [ ] **Provide RESTful API for cryptographic operations**: Expose endpoints for managing cryptographic material and securing data (files, metadata) at rest.
-- [x] **Asymmetric encryption and decryption**: Support RSA and other asymmetric encryption algorithms for data protection.
+- [x] **Asymmetric encryption and decryption**: Support RSA encryption algorithm for data protection.
 - [x] **Symmetric encryption**: Support for symmetric key encryption (e.g. AES) for data protection.
 - [x] **Signature creation and verification:** Support for hashing algorithms (e.g. SHA-256, SHA-512) to create digital signatures, and the ability to verify these signatures using asymmetric keys (RSA, ECDSA).
 - [x] **PKCS#11 integration**: Enable key management and cryptographic operations (such as RSA-PKCS encryption/decryption and RSA-PSS or ECDSA signing/verification) through PKCS#11 interfaces supporting both FIPS-compliant hardware and software environments.